AdamSobieski/Argumentation/Documents/Patches.md

 > More: [MIME.md](MIME.md)

 > [!TIP]
-> One could comment on a text-based difference using multipart MIME.
+> One could comment on text-based differences or patches using multipart MIME.
 >
 > <details open>
 > <summary>Click here to toggle the display of this example.</summary>